 Though the IS didn't quite have the handling and near-perfect balance of the BMW 3-Series, it offered strong performance, with its rating of 215 hp allowing 0-60 sprints in less than 7.5 seconds, and it had a number of appearance cues—like the chronograph-style gauge cluster—that were sportier than anything else in the Lexus lineup.

 The first-generation IS 300 was also offered in a sport-wagon variant.
 Called the IS 300 SportCross, this wagon sold poorly when new but has since become sought-after on the used-car market.

 While the original IS models drove well from an enthusiast standpoint and were extremely well put-together as well as reliable, they had quite basic interior appointments—as well as quite noisy interiors—that were more in line with vehicles in the Toyota line than those with the Lexus badge.

-The two models both handle quite well, but the current Lexus IS models have never quite gained the "underground" tuner following that the earlier 2001-2005 models enjoyed, but the newer models are far more civil and enjoyable for day-to-day driving and passenger comfort.
-Backseat space has always been very tight in the IS, whether we're talking about the current or former versions, though the newer IS has a much better-damped, quieter ride.
+The two models both handled quite well, but the Lexus IS never quite gained the "underground" tuner following that the earlier 2001-2005 models enjoyed.
+The newer models were far more civil and enjoyable for day-to-day driving and passenger comfort.
+Backseat space was always been very tight in the IS, though.

-Lexus has tried to stoke enthusiast interest in the IS with both the introduction of a 417-hp, V-8-powered IS-F performance model, as well as a line of dealer-installed F-Sport accessories that bring a much more aggressive appearance as well as suspension, braking, and exhaust upgrades.
+Lexus tried to stoke enthusiast interest in the IS with both the introduction of a 417-hp, V-8-powered IS-F performance model, as well as a line of dealer-installed F Sport accessories that brought a much more aggressive appearance as well as suspension, braking, and exhaust upgrades.